codeitlikemiley/spec-kit-for-kilocode/.kilocode/workflows/tasks.md

 Break down the plan into executable tasks.
 This is the third step in the Spec-Driven Development lifecycle.

-## What This Creates:
-- `tasks.md` - Numbered task list with dependencies

-## Prerequisites:
-- Must be on a feature branch (001-feature-name)
-- `plan.md` must exist (created by /plan.md)
-- Optional but helpful: research.md, data-model.md, contracts/, quickstart.md

 ## Execution Steps:

 1. **Check Prerequisites**